Ancient Armenian poetry: Pre-Christian era

 The roots of Armenian folklore trace back to the era of the formation of the Armenian ethnicity.
 After the emergence of written literature in the early 5th century, folklore became one of its main and important components.
 Continuing to evolve even after the advent of literacy, it significantly influenced the artistic literature of the late Middle Ages.
 Various genres of folklore (riddles, fables, songs, legends) enriched literature.
-James Russell noted that Armenian writers of the 5th century drew on rich oral literary traditions, including lyrical poetry and music.
+James Russell said that Armenian writers of the 5th century drew on rich oral literary traditions, including lyrical poetry and music.
 Samples of ancient and medieval Armenian folklore have been preserved in written monuments, often in complex forms.
-Poetic monuments in prose or poetic form have been preserved in the works of ancient Armenian historians of the 5th-8th centuries, such as Movses Khorenatsi, Faustus Byzantium, Agathangelos, Sebeos, and Hovanes Mamikonian.
+Poetic monuments in prose or poetic form have been preserved in the works of ancient Armenian historians of the 5th-8th centuries, such as Movses Khorenatsi, Faustus Byzantium, Agathangelos, Sebeos, and Hovhannes Mamikonian.

 Pre-Christian poetry is divided into two categories: mythic narratives and mythological-historical plots.
 The latter emerged in the 7th-2nd centuries BCE.
 According to Elizabeth Redgate, while the religious life of early medieval Armenian nobility had much in common with Byzantium and Germanic Europe, their secular life resembled ancient Iranian and Germanic nobility.
 The traditions of minstrels, storytellers, and oral poetry were so ingrained in Armenia that they infiltrated monasteries, similar to Iranian and Germanic culture.
 Kings and generals wanted their deeds to be written in verses.
 Singer-storytellers were often members of the royal court and went to war to describe heroic exploits.
 Among the poetic-song examples of folklore were folk tales, novellas, ritual, and lyrical songs.
 The oldest Armenian legends and myths included stories and songs about Hayk, Aram, Ara the Handsome, Tork Angegh, Artavasdes, Vahagn, Tigran and Azhdahak, Ervand and Ervaz.
 Some of them encompass various cultural and historical layers.
-According to James Russell, the song "Birth of the Shield," written by Khorenatsi, contains features of a pre-Indo-European past and resembles an episode from Vedic literature.
+According to Russell, the song "Birth of the Shield," written by Khorenatsi, contains features of a pre-Indo-European past and resembles an episode from Vedic literature.
 The worship of the Tree of Life, praised in medieval Armenian songs, likely traces back to Urartian customs.
 "The Birth of Vahagn," the oldest Armenian poem that has come down to us, narrates the birth of the god of thunder Vahagn.
 Legends about Tigran and Azhdahak recount events from the 2nd-1st centuries BCE, introducing the image of the first woman.
 According to Robert Thomson, the few surviving examples of pre-literary culture reflect the real interests and preferences of ancient Armenia.